caxyshackleford/printf/README.md

-This is for Printf group Project
+This is our first collaborative project on the program called printf.